heimskr/game3/doc/Entities.md

 ### Optional Overrides

 There are some virtual methods that are optional to override.
 These include:
-- `HitPoints maxHealth() const`: returns the number of hitpoints the entity has when it's at full health.
 - `void render(SpriteRenderer &)`: responsible for rendering the entity every frame.
 - `void tick(Game &, float delta)`: called every frame. `delta` is the time (in seconds) since the previous frame.
 - `void remove()`: called when the entity should be removed.
 If you want to override this to run some code before the entity is removed, make sure you include `Entity::remove();` *after* your code.
 If you don't include `Entity::remove();` at all, your entity won't be removed.